-42 On 16 March 1990, the Finance Committee approved a commitment of \$900,000,000 to provide a loan to the Hong Kong Industrial Estates Corporation to meet the development costs of an industrial estate at Tseung Kwan O. This loan is repayable in seven annual instalments commencing a year after completion of the first phase of the estate in 1997-98.
-The Corporation will pay interest at 5% per annum on the outstanding balance of the loan with interest incurred during the construction period to be capitalised.
-The Corporation had drawn \$226,400,000 by 31 March 1993.
-No further drawdown is expected.
-By 31 March 2001, the Corporation is expected to have repaid \$126,713,000.
-The estimated repayment in 2001-02 is \$42,238,000.
+- 45 On 16 March 1990, the Finance Committee approved a commitment of \$900,000,000 to provide a loan to the then Hong Kong Industrial Estates Corporation (HKIEC) to meet the development costs of an industrial estate at Tseung Kwan O. This loan is repayable in seven annual instalments commencing a year after completion of the first phase of the estate in 1997-98.
+The HKIEC will pay interest at 5% per annum on the outstanding balance of the loan with interest capitalised during the construction period.
+The HKIEC had drawn \$226,400,000 by 31 March 1993.
+No further drawdown is expected. - 46 On 7 May 2001, the Hong Kong Science and Technology Parks Corporation (HKSTPC) was established under the Hong Kong Science and Technology Parks Corporation Ordinance (Cap.
+565) through the merger of the HKIEC, the Hong Kong Industrial Technology Centre Corporation and the Provisional Hong Kong Science Park Company Limited.
+Upon the establishment of the HKSTPC, all rights, obligations, assets and liabilities of the HKIEC were vested in the HKSTPC in accordance with section 37 of the Ordinance and the HKIEC was dissolved.
+By 31 March 2002, the cumulative loan repayments are expected to be \$168,951,000.
+The estimated repayment in 2002-03 is \$42,238,000.